 “With the celebrations and reflections around the 30th anniversary of our original business, we have been thinking about where the company came from, how we are essentially a family run business that has long held core ideals about the environment, community and social impacts.
 On top of this we have a relatively young workforce, to whom these social matters are important.
 So, it is only natural that these things formed part of our culture and have always played a part of what we do across all of our brands and divisions.
-During 2017 we plan to put in place more formalised and consistent practices across our business, and we are excited about working with our employees to enhancing our social responsibility footprint.”
+During 2017 we began to put in place more formalised and consistant practices across our business, and we are excited about working with our employees to enhancing our social responsibility footprint.”

 – Matt Hill, CEO

 As a company with a focus on youth culture, a sustainable approach has long been part of our common workplace practices across our global operations.
 This includes the following general policies and practices, many of which we are continuing to develop: